Stuart-Mouse/lead-sheets/notes.md

     we will probably want to be able to do for loops on numeric ranges, or at least slice arrays and iterateresulting slice

+whe resolving an identifier for a procedure, we should first search all variables for a match failing that, we search the procedures array, find all candidate procedures, and then resolve the best overload